 A number of employees run the Sodbury Slog every year.
 This past year it was used to raise money for a new defibrillator outside our bakery.

-We are looking into introducing a volunteer day, so all of our people can take a day to work for the good of others.
+We have introduced a volunteer day, so all of our people can take a day to work for the good of others.